LEJ's Blog

 and the terminal was without air conditioning.

-"In 1934," Balthazar continues his story, "Myrna Loy and William Powel stared aboard this very train in the film adaptation of Dashiell Hammett's mystery novel turned stylish black-and-white post-prohibition cinematic jubilation,
+"In 1934," Balthazar continues his story, "Myrna Loy and William Powell starred aboard this very train in the film noir adaptation of Dashiell Hammett's mystery novel turned stylish black-and-white post-prohibition cinematic jubilation,

 THE THIN MAN.